• Skip to primary navigation

 Tips and Variations

 • Don't Overfill - A little goes a long way in the donut pan.
 Don't fill the donut pan to the top with batter.
-Everything will overflow, and the donuts won't form their signature round shape.
+Everything will overflow, and the donuts will not form their signature round shape.

 • Sugar Optional - If you want a treat that doesn't have all the sugar on the outside, skip covering them in cinnamon and sugar.
 The baked pumpkin donuts will be just as tasty.

 • Swap Out Pumpkin - Not a fan of pumpkin?
 Go with apple cider donuts instead.
-They will be another great seasonal treat for you to enjoy.
+They are another great seasonal treat for you to enjoy.

 baked pumpkin donuts